rylamb/ctf_writeups/cyber_apocalypse_2021/Authenticator.md

 ---
-layout: post
-title: HTB Cyber Apocalypse 2021 - Authenticator (Reverse Engineering)
+Title: Authenticator
-date: 2021-04-19
+Date:   2021-04-19
-categories: HackTheBox
+Category: Reversing
+Difficulty: 1/4 stars
 ---

-Category: Reverse Engineering

-Difficulty: 1/4 stars

-## Overview

 ## File Analysis
 After downloading and extracting the file, we can begin by running `file` to better understand what this file is.
 The result shows that the file is a x86-64 linux unstripped executable.